lucaspr98/gcBB/README.md

     specify the size of k-mers used in the BOSS construction.
 The default value is k=32.

 *-m*
-    specify the maximum usage of ram provided to eGap and gcBB.
+    specify the maximum usage of ram in MB provided to eGap and gcBB.
 The default value is m=2048.

 *-p*
     used to print BOSS files (last, w, wm, colors, coverage, summarized\_LCP, summarized\_SL) in results directory.